 Commercial real estate can be a lucrative investment, but knowing what you’re doing is important before making an offer.
 In this guide, we will walk you through the process of making an offer on a commercial property.
-We’ll discuss how to make an offer on commercial real estate and even how to buy commercial real estate.
+We’ll discuss how to buy commercial property effectively and even how to make smart investment decisions.
 So whether you’re a first-time investor or just looking for some tips on making an offer, this guide is for you!

 There are many different kinds of commercial properties, from office buildings and retail outlets to industrial facilities and hotels.
-You’ll need to take into account your goals and what would fit best with them before deciding on a specific type of property.
+Before you decide to buy commercial property or start making an offer on a commercial property lease, you’ll need to take into account your goals and what would fit best with them before deciding on a specific type of property.

 Key Takeaways